pradeethd/GPS-Location-Tracer/README.md

 # GPS-Location-Tracer
 Get location of the target (accurate to GPS) using PHP log.

-The index.html file is a fake Cloudflare redirect site from my another project (https://github.com/pradeethd/Fake-Cloudflare) which redirects to your target site.
+The index.html file is a fake Cloudflare redirect site from my another project (https://github.com/pradeethd/Fake-Cloudflare) which redirects to your target site, containing script for getting the target's location.
 (You can replace it)

 The script can **only get** the location of the target if it is **allowed** by them.

+The script.html only has the script for getting the target's location.

 The location of the target** (or) the error is stored in the log.txt file for each successful attack.

 Thanks for using my project.

 **Disclaimer**

 This project is for educational purposes only!!
 Do not use this for illegal purposes.

 **FAIR USE**